rehierl/node-tree-outliner/about-sequences.md

 ## Node sequences

-The above tree traversal fragment can be used to produce a sequence of nodes that contains the nodes of a document in the order in which these are entered:
+The above tree traversal fragment can be used to produce a sequence of nodes (i.e. traversal trace) that contains the nodes of a document in the order in which these are entered:

 ```
 nodeSequenceOf(root) begin